Z11mm/deploy-three-tier-app-gke-terraform/README.md

 # Terraform Configuration

 ## Introduction
-These configuration files are part of my project for She Code Africa Cloud School Cohort 2.
-The main project is in [this repository](https://github.com/Z11mm/sca-project-c2-app-api)
+These configuration files are part of my project in [this repository](https://github.com/Z11mm/sca-project-c2-app-api)

 ## Install Terraform on Ubuntu
 To install Terraform, follow these steps: